EYH0602/blog/source/about/index.md

 Software Engineering Intern in Income Platform Team

 - Used microservice tech to connect parts of the author income settlement bushiness
-- Transformed author-relation data architecture design from relational database (SQL) to graph database (Gremlin) to allow better eﬀiciency for the business model
+- Transformed author-relation data architecture design from relational database (SQL) to graph database (Gremlin) to allow better efficiency for the business model
 - Refactored the income calculation control process with visitor design pattern using Python 3

 **Xigua Video**, Beijing, China 05/2021 – 06/2021